weyoss/redis-smq/packages/redis-smq-web-server/README.md

 [![Pre-release (next)](https://img.shields.io/npm/v/redis-smq-web-server/next?style=flat-square&label=redis-smq-web-server%40next)](https://www.npmjs.com/package/redis-smq-web-server?activeTab=versions)
 [![Code Coverage (next)](https://img.shields.io/codecov/c/github/weyoss/redis-smq/next?flag=redis-smq-web-server&style=flat-square)](https://app.codecov.io/github/weyoss/redis-smq/tree/next/packages/redis-smq-web-server)

-A lightweight, configurable HTTP server that hosts the RedisSMQ Web UI and exposes the RedisSMQ HTTP API in the same process — or proxies it to an external API service.
+A lightweight server that brings the RedisSMQ management ecosystem to life.
+It serves the official Web UI and provides the REST API through two flexible modes of operation:

-- Serves the SPA (Single Page Application) for monitoring and managing RedisSMQ.
-- Mounts the HTTP API under a configurable base path.
+- **Standalone Mode:** Run the Web UI and REST API in a single process for an all-in-one setup.
-- Can run the HTTP API in-process, or proxy API to an external `redis-smq-rest-api`.
+- **Proxy Mode:** Serve the Web UI and proxy API requests to a separate redis-smq-rest-api instance for distributed deployments.
-- Requires only Redis connection details when hosting the API in-process; with proxying, Redis is managed by the upstream API service.

 ## Features

-- Static SPA hosting with history fallback (client-side routing supported).
-- One binary to serve both UI and HTTP API (or proxy to an existing API instance).
-- Optional upstream proxy for API via a single flag.
-- Simple, explicit configuration via CLI or programmatic config.
-- Sensible defaults; easily deployable behind reverse proxies.
+- **Dual-Mode Operation:** Standalone (UI + API in one process) or Proxy (UI + proxied API).
+- **Versatile Execution:** Start from the CLI as a standalone server or embed as a library in your Node.js app.
+- **Consistent Ecosystem:** Works seamlessly with `redis-smq`, `redis-smq-rest-api`, and `redis-smq-web-ui`.

 ## Installation